amadeuio/knights-travails/README.md

 ### Description 📚

 This repository implements a program that calculates all possible trajectories a knight can take, starting from a specified position, until all squares on the chessboard have been visited, and organizes these trajectories in a graph data structure.
-Then, the shortest path between any two given squares on the chessboard can be found by applying an algorithm that determines the shortest path between two nodes in the graph.
+Then, the shortest path between any two given squares on the chessboard is found by applying an algorithm that determines the shortest path between two nodes in the graph.

 ### Learning 🌱